yudong-94/personal-website/projects/data viz/MakeOverMonday0219.md

 * When normalized by GDP, the net drugs and medicine export of Ireland is the highest, and most of the countries with high exports (those in blue) are in Europe, with India as an exception;
 * Meanwhile, Russian and most African countries highly rely on imports of drugs and medicine;
 * High exports does not neccessarily means low imports, vice versa.
 For example, Belgium is both the top 1 import country and export country in 2013.
 This could be due to the imbalanced demand and supply of different categories of drugs and medicine;
-* From 2013 to 2016, the international trade pattern of drugs and medicine does not change much;
+* From 2013 to 2016, the international trade pattern of drugs and medicine does not change much.

 --
 <a href="https://yudong-94.github.io/personal-website/" title="Back to Home Page">Back to Home Page</a>